 Transport for NSW provides projections of employment at the small area (Travel Zone or TZ) level for NSW.
-The latest version is Travel Zone Projections 2019 (TZP19), released September 2020.
+The latest version is Travel Zone Projections 2022 (TZP22), released November 2022.

 - 33 industry categories (equivalent to the ABS 1-digit Australia and New Zealand Standard Industrial Classification (ANZSIC) codes with the exception of Manufacturing which is at 2-digit level).